Military Glossary and Acronyms

 Non-Kinetic Effects

-Military actions that achieve objectives without physical force, such as jamming, cyber, or psychological operations.
+Military effects achieved without physical destruction, such as cyber disruption, electronic jamming, deception, or psychological operations.

 Counter-Battery Fire

-A designated area in which military fires are restricted or prohibited, often to protect civilians or sensitive assets.
+An area where military fires are restricted or prohibited to protect civilians, friendly forces, or sensitive sites.

 Target Acquisition